Lucas Marques (footballer, born 1988)

-Lucas Rios Marques (born 26 March 1988), sometimes known as just Lucas, is a Brazilian footballer who plays as a right back.
+Lucas Rios Marques (born 26 March 1988), sometimes known as just Lucas, is a Brazilian former footballer who played as a right back.

 Career

-Born in Passos, Minas Gerais, Lucas Marques made professional debut for Figueirense against Palmeiras in a 1–2 away defeat on 20 May 2007 in Campeonato Brasiliense.
+Born in Passos, Minas Gerais, Lucas Marques made his professional debut for Figueirense against Palmeiras in a 1–2 away defeat on 20 May 2007 in Campeonato Brasiliense.
 On 29 December 2010, he signed a five-year contract with Botafogo.

 On 20 September 2012, Lucas Marques debut for Seleção in the victory against Argentines for 2–1, at Estádio Serra Dourada, in Goiânia, by Superclásico de las Américas.

 Palmeiras

 On 16 December 2014, the right-back signed a three-year contract with Palmeiras.

 In March 2019, he joined Botafogo-SP on loan.